clojure-lsp/clojure-lsp/README.md

 }},
 ```

+`project-specs` value is a vector of maps with keys, each project-spec will add to the list of dependencies for lsp to crawl:
+  - `project-file` is the required filename used by your build tool (project.clj, build.boot, deps.edn, package.json, etc)
+  - `classpath-cmd` is the required vector of commands to get your project's classpath string (e.g. `["clj", "-Spath"]`)
+  - `env` optionally add environment variables to the classpath-cmd (e.g. `{"BOOT_FILE": "x.boot"}`)

 `macro-defs` value is a map of fully-qualified macros to a vector of definitions of those macros' forms.

 Valid element definitions are:
   - `{"element": "declaration", "tags", ["unused", "local"], "signature": ["next"]}` This marks a symbol or keyword as a definition. `tags` are optional.
 The `unused` tag supresses the "unused declaration" diagnostic, useful for `deftest` vars.
 The `local` tag marks the var as private. `signature` is optional - if the macro has `defn`-like bindings this vector of movements should point to the parameter vector or the first var arg list form (only `next` is supported right now).